guptadevagya/ClimateTrends-LakeMendota/README.md

 ## 🎯 Objectives

-1. **Data Curation**: Clean and structure raw ice coverage data from Lake Mendota.
+1. **Data Preparation**: Clean and structure raw ice coverage data from Lake Mendota.
 2. **Visualization**: Plot historical data to identify trends in ice coverage days.
 3. **Linear Regression**: Use a closed-form solution and gradient descent to fit a model predicting ice coverage days.
 4. **Prediction**: Forecast ice coverage for the 2023-24 season.